bloominstituteoftechnology/Sprint-Challenge--Algorithms/Analysis_Answers.md

    Most online sources say that the space complexity of heapsort is `O(1)`.
 What would we have to change in our code to get there?

+   A: It is O(n) space complexity due to a new list being created in order to return the sorted list.
+To get to O(1) we would have to sort the values within the 'arr' list that is the input without copying it over to a new list, and returning the sorted 'arr' list.